Table of contents

 Prevention:

-- Inspect corners of walls for external damage; mice often exploit these weak points.
+- Inspect corners of walls for external damage; mice can climb walls to get in.

 - Check laundry vents; they’re a common entry point.